All Episodes

 I didn't even get all the details.

-I had no clue what this thing was going to be before I they think I wrote it.
+I had no clue what this thing was going to be before I said, they think I wrote it.

-They think I they thought I guided Cyrus.
+They think I guided Cyrus.

 This is an ABC project.